fwojcik/smhasher3/CONTRIBUTING.md

 - Align things when it makes obvious sense to do so
 - Preprocessor directives should indent 2 spaces per level
 - Preprocessor directives should use `#if defined()` in preference to `#ifdef`

+I won't reject a submission for not following this, but I will most likely reformat the submitted code shortly after inclusion.

 I want to have consistent rules for things like casing of variable and function names and similar, but I haven't done that yet.
 Maybe someday.